ikjordan/picozx81/README.md

 + Ability to save files
 + Ability to load a program without reset
 + Support for Hi-res and pseudo Hi-res graphics
-+ Support for Pimoroni VGA and DVI boards
++ Support for multiple DVI and VGA boards
 + Support for programs which use more than 32 columns or 24 rows of characters
 + ZonX and QS Sound emulation
 + Emulated QS UDG